Or are you "asleep", going through life blindfolded?

 If this is you, you are not alone!

 Often too, we try and ignore the whisper from within.
 We tell ourselves everything is fine.
 We keep ourselves busy, hoping that the small voice within goes away… the small voice whispering, "Is this all there is?"
+But the whisper gets louder and louder.
+It’s persistent, often finding us during quiet moments.
+Do we choose to hear it?
+Do we choose to "wake up" to our inner voice?

 Or do we continue ignoring it?

 I firmly believe that the setbacks and difficult events in my own life are there for a reason.
-I can’t stop these "life quakes" from happening, but I can try and embrace them.
+I can’t stop these disruptive events – or "life quakes" as they are sometimes called – from happening, but I can try and embrace them.
 Instead of playing the "blame game", dwelling in self-pity, or seeing myself as the "victim", I shift my perspective from "Why me?" to "Why NOT me?"
-I don’t let difficulties and challenges define me.

 Of course, this isn’t easy and takes a lot of self-reflection.
 While turning inward can be transformative, it can also be difficult and uncomfortable as we confront our fears and insecurities.
 However, by tuning into our inner guide, we start to remove our blindfolds.
 We start to understand ourselves on a deeper level… and see the world with "new" eyes.